-With his investing experience and understanding of finance, Ravi Parikh was clear that he wanted RoI from his MBA investment.
+With his investing experience and understanding of finance, Viraj (name changed) was clear that he wanted RoI from his MBA investment.
 He kept in mind not just the monetary investment, but also his time.
 And the RoI from the Cornell One-year MBA offered by an ivy league university is quite high compared to the more popular 2-year MBA programs in USA.

 I’m an Indian male stock-trader with a background in management consulting.
 By education I’m an engineer from a premier NIT.

 Right from childhood, I was always interested in history, math and the stock market.
 That pushed me towards entrepreneurship and finance-related extra-curricular activities during engineering.